AdobeDocs/experience-manager-forms-cloud-service.en/help/using-form-data-model.md

    ![create-af-3](assets/create-af-3.png)

-   Once the adaptive form or adaptive form fragment based on a form data model is created, form data model objects appear in the **[!UICONTROL Data Model Objects]** tab of the Content browser in adaptive form editor.
+   Once the adaptive form or adaptive form fragment based on a form data model is created, form data model objects appear in the **[!UICONTROL Data Sources]** tab of the Content browser in adaptive form editor.

    >[!NOTE]
    >
-   >For an adaptive form fragment, only the data model object selected at the time of authoring and its associated data model objects appear in the Data Model Objects tab.
+   >For an adaptive form fragment, only the data model object selected at the time of authoring and its associated data model objects appear in the Data Sources tab.

    ![data-model-objects-tab](assets/data-model-objects-tab.png)